VDI-Tech-Guy/F5-AppWorld-Lab-Guides/CONTRIBUTE.md

 The following are all callouts supported by the [nginx-hugo-theme](https://github.com/nginxinc/nginx-hugo-theme) and can be viewed in the [exampleSite](https://github.com/nginxinc/nginx-hugo-theme/tree/main/exampleSite/content/test-product).

+Live examples can be found at the hosted [exampleSite](https://nginxinc.github.io/nginx-hugo-theme/test-product/).

 ### Running the Example Site

 To see shortcodes in action and understand their usage: